rustedshader/notes/go/go.md

 # GO Notes

+Go is a statically typed language

+In Go, when you call a function or a method the arguments are copied.

 ## Go Documentation

 Go has a built-in tool, doc, which lets you examine any package installed on your system, or the module you're currently working on.